Siyalu-Official/Siyalu/README.md

 # Siyalu Business Website

-Welcome to the **Siyalu Business Website** repository!
-This project showcases a modern, responsive, and professional business website built using **Next.js**.
-The website is designed to provide a seamless user experience and demonstrate best practices in web development.
+Welcome to the **Siyalu Website** repository!, the official business website for [siyalu.com](https://siyalu.com) built with the react framework [Next.js](https://nextjs.org).

 ## Project Structure

 The main code for the website is located in the `website` folder.
 This folder contains all the necessary files and components to run and build the website.
 ## How to Run the Project

-The project is located in the `client` folder and is built using **Next.js**.
-Follow these steps to run the project:
+The frontend is located in the `client` folder .
+Follow these steps to run the it:

 1. Navigate to the `client` folder:
     ```bash